premvarijakzhan/premvarijakzhan/README.md

 - 🔭 I’m currently doing my Final Year Project titled Alchemy Tales for my degree.
 - 🌱 I’m  currently learning Unreal Engine, Python for AI/ML and Dart for Flutter to expand my skills.
-- 👯 I'm looking to collaborate for projects which are focuses on  game development or AI/ML.
+- 👯 I'm looking to collaborate for projects which focuses on  game development or AI/ML.
 - 📫 How to reach me: premvarijakzhan@gmail.com.
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I love to learn new skills and do adventure sports.
+- ⚡ Fun fact: I love to learn new skills and indulge in adventure sports.

 ### Top Technologies
 #### Languages